top of page

 Entrance fee for Riad Belghazi: 40 dh

 Built in the 17th century to serve the Megorashim, or Jews expelled from Spain, this synagogue reflects the religious diversity of Fes in times gone by.
-It forms part of the Mellah, once the largest Jewish quarter in Morocco, and lies a short stroll from the Mansano Synagogue, both of which have been preserved with the help of the World Monuments Fund.
+It forms part of the Mellah, once the largest Jewish quarter in Morocco, and lies a short stroll from the Mansano Synagogue.
+Both of these buildings have been preserved with the help of the World Monuments Fund.

-When visiting the Ibn Danan Synagogue, I was surprised by the Islamic and Moroccan design elements that have been incorporated into its architecture - this is particularly noticeable in the stucco decorations and the tiled border of the wooden ark doors.
+When visiting the Ibn Danan Synagogue, you'll notice a combination of Islamic and Moroccan design elements incorporated into the design - this is particularly noticeable in the stucco decorations and the tiled border of the wooden ark doors.
 Take note of the octagonal pillars and the green herringbone floors, as well as the Moorish arched filigree screen.

 Descending into the basement, you can see the mikvah, or ritual bath, filled by an underground water source, which was an integral part of religious life in the community.
 Throughout the space, black and white photographs of other Moroccan Jewish sites are displayed, offering a broader glimpse into the country’s Jewish heritage.